aleshaleksey/fansys23/08-spell-list.md

 - The entity must be a mortal.
 - The entity must have a dice total (MP + SP) no more than twice the dice total of the caster.
 - The entity is not beholden to the caster and it is not obliged to obey the caster, although it may if it is so inclined.
-- The entity may attempt to continue resting (ie not be resurrected) with a Cha save.
+- The entity may attempt to continue resting (ie not be resurrected) with a CHA save.
 - Any entities brought back by this spell die the instant they leave the radius of effect of the Undying Realm, or if the spell ends for whatever reason.

 **Upcast**: For every 8MP dice put into the spell, the radius increases by 200ft.